 The speaker includes a one-inch tweeter, paired with a four-inch woofer or low-frequency driver.
 When combined, they give a power output of 50 Watts.
 This output is divided between two channels.

-The switches and control knob are sufficient, and the back-lit front panel volume knob gives you control and power indication.
+The switches and control knob is sufficient, and the back-lit front panel volume knob gives you control and power indication.
 The speaker placement switch allows you to decide which side of your desk gets this volume knob.
 There is no acoustic switch; this is expected of a product at this price point.